madMAx43v3r/mmx-node/docs/pooling_protocol.md

 - `pool_target`: Plot NFT target address
 - `min_difficulty`: Lowest partial difficulty that is supported

+## Node API

+### POST /wapi/node/verify_partial

+Endpoint to verify a partial, optionally with plot NFT verification.

+Note:
+Partials should be verfied after a certain delay, for example once the height of the partial has been reached on-chain.
+Partials can be received up to 6 blocks in advance, so waiting until the partial's height has been reached will give 6 blocks security.

+Content-Type: `application/json`

+Payload: Object
+- `partial`: The same object as was received by the pool via POST `/partial`.
+- `pool_target`: Expected plot NFT target address (optional)
+	- When specified will verify plot NFT is locked to given target address at current blockchain height.

+On success returns status 200 without payload.

+On error returns status 400 with `application/json` object as follows:
+- `error_code`: Integer error code (see below)
+- `error_message`: Message string

+When the node is not synced will return status 500 with error text.

+### POST /wapi/node/verify_plot_nft_target

+Endpoint to verify that a plot NFT is locked and pointed to the given target address, at the current blockchain height.

+Content-Type: `application/json`

+Payload: Object
+- `address`: Plot NFT address
+- `pool_target`: Expected plot NFT target address

+On success returns status 200 without payload.

+On error returns status 400 with `application/json` object as follows:
+- `error_code`: Integer error code (see below)
+- `error_message`: Message string

+When the node is not synced will return status 500 with error text.

 ## Message hash algorithm

 A string is generated for JSON objects as follows: